RealPacket/printsploit/How to update offsets.md

 but for now,
 this'll do.**
 **Please follow this as it's written,
-I can't garuntee that you'll
+I can't guarantee that you'll
 get the real print address if you miss 1 or 5 steps**

 ## Requirements